Food Allergy Treatment

 Food allergies are becoming more common and are most often seen in people with other allergies and a family history of allergy.
 While most allergies are seen in childhood, they can happen at any age.

 Most patients have other allergies that trigger food allergy reactions, such as dust mites.

-Diagnosing food allergies starts by observing symptoms when troublesome foods are included in a person’s diet.
+Diagnosing food allergies starts by observing symptoms when troublesome foods are eaten.
 Testing can be done by food challenges or blood testing.
-Blood testing examines the antibody levels to specific foods and is safe and reproducible with few false positives.
+Blood testing safely measures the antibody levels to specific foods with good accuracy.

 - Mouth itching